Andris Šķēle: Prime minister

-In 1995, after the parliamentary elections of 6th Saeima, political parties were incapable of creating a coalition government for a while, thus Šķēle was presented as an independent candidate for the position of Prime Minister.
-The cabinet was approved on 21 September 1995 and worked until 7 August 1997.
-During Šķēle's leadership, the government focused on a wide-scale privatization program, liberalization of land ownership laws and maintaining a balanced budget. Šķēle was considered among the most popular politicians at the time.
+In 1995, after the parliamentary elections of 6th Saeima, when political parties were incapable of creating a coalition government, Šķēle was presented as an independent candidate for the position of Prime Minister.
+The cabinet was approved on 21 September 1995, and governed until 7 August 1997.
+During Šķēle's leadership, the government focused on a wide-scale privatization program, liberalization of land ownership laws and maintaining a balanced budget. Šķēle was considered among the most popular Latvian politicians at the time.

 People's Party

 In 1998, before the parliamentary elections of 7th Saeima, Andris Šķēle founded the People's Party.
 It positioned itself as a conservative party and was able to win the elections, receiving 24 out of 100 seats in the parliament.
 However other political parties created a grand coalition and left the People's Party in the opposition.
 It was a year later when the government of Vilis Krištopans fell and Šķēle was able to form a new government. Šķēle once again became Prime Minister from 16 July 1999 to 5 May 2000.
 During this time, the government began talks of Latvia joining the EU and NATO which was achieved in a mere 4 years time.

 In 2002, after the 8th Parliament elections, Šķēle retired from politics and formally left all political party roles.
 However, it was very clear that Šķēle had a significant influence on the political and economic situation of the country as the role of the People's Party grew over the years.
-Latvia's later Prime Ministers Aigars Kalvitis (2004-2007) and Laimdota Straujuma (2014-2016), and Maris Kucinskis (2016–2019) were members of the People's Party founded by Šķēle.
+Latvia's later Prime Ministers Aigars Kalvitis (2004-2007), Laimdota Straujuma (2014-2016), and Maris Kucinskis (2016–2019) were members of the People's Party founded by Šķēle.